Accounting for Startups in 2026: Key Basics, Tools, and Best Practices

 Leveraging Technology for Startup Accounting

-In 2025, technology will play a major role in making accounting easier and more efficient.
+Automation reduces manual errors and allows founders to focus more on business growth.
+In 2026, technology will play a major role in making accounting easier and more efficient.
 Startups can benefit from:

 AI-powered Bookkeeping: Automated categorization of transactions reduces manual work.